Four Sephardic Synagogues: History

+Individual synagogues

 Yochanan ben Zakai Synagogue

 According to legend, the Yochanan ben Zakai Synagogue (בית הכנסת יוחנן בן זכאי), also known as Kahal Kadosh Gadol, is believed to stand on the spot of the Beit Midrash of the tanna Rabban Yochanan ben Zakai, who established the Sanhedrin in Yavneh after the destruction of the Second Temple.
 The current building was constructed at the beginning of the 17th century, and by 1947, it was the largest synagogue of the Sephardic community in Jerusalem.
 Since the end of the 19th century, it has served as the site of the Sephardic Chief Rabbi's installation.

 A piece of land below street level was chosen for the synagogue in order to conceal the building from the authorities.
 Meir Ben Dov, however, is of the opinion that the sub-street level plot wasn't intentionally chosen, but rather that the street level itself was lower at the time and the synagogue had protruded above the street.
 With time the dwellings surrounding the synagogue were demolished and new houses were built above them, while the synagogue itself was preserved.
 This cycle continued until today, resulting in the synagogue being situated below street level.
 It should nevertheless be noted that if construction was indeed permitted, the building itself had to comply with Muslim restrictions for dhimmi houses of prayer not to be higher than mosques.
 Located in the old Jewish Quarter of Jerusalem, it suffered the same fate as most of the synagogues in the area during the 19 year Jordanian rule after 1948.
 It has been fully refurbished since Israel gained control of the Old City during the Six-Day War.
 This work was initiated by Rabbi Meir Yehuda Getz, Rabbi of the Western Wall, who also restored the Yeshivat haMekubalim to its former glory.

 Unlike most synagogues, the Yochanan Ben Zakai Synagogue contains two Holy Arks - one for the Torah scrolls and one for other holy books.
 Other unique features include the oil jar and Shofar that are kept on a glass shelf by the southern wall's window.
 Tradition held that these were ancient relicts of the Temple, which could only be used to herald the arrival of the Messiah and in his subsequent anointing ceremony, while a 19th century account by Abraham Moses Luncz implies that the oil jug's importance was connected to the ritual of Shituf Mevo'ot.
-The original relicts disappeared following the destruction of the synagogue in 1948 and were replaced with the modern iterations seen today.
+The original relics disappeared following the destruction of the synagogue in 1948 and were replaced with the modern iterations seen today.